How Is Auto Hail Damage Repair Done With Paintless Dent Removal

 One of the most common methods used to do paintless dent repair for hail damage is by pushing the dents out from inside the panel.
 To gain the access needed for this, many interior panels and exterior parts will need to be removed.

-Many of the parts needed to be removed may include:
+Many of the parts and body panels that need to be removed may include:

 - Hood insulator